mrahtz/newtons-apple/README.md

 ## Newton's Apple

-Use the wind to stop Newton getting that apple!
+Stop Newton getting that apple!
+Blow into the microphone to control the wind.

 Stupid little Flappy Bird-esque game done for first year programming module at university.